-Operating Expenses 2019 to 2020:
+2019 to 2020:

 Power supply expense decreased by \$17.1 million (14.7%), primarily as a result of 2020 not having price excursions due to extreme cold as we saw in 2019 or extreme heat, decreased purchase transactions by The Energy Authority (TEA) to manage daily loads, and decreased power purchases for the Fredrickson power plant.
 In addition, net power expense (power supply expense less secondary market sales) decreased by \$10.4 million (11.4%), primarily attributable to the above-mentioned power supply costs.
-The District uses net power expense as a means to measure overall financial performance related to power supply management.